veeso-dev/blog.veeso.dev/blog/post-61/index-en.md

 A good example of a successful fork is [ratatui](https://ratatui.rs/), but the original `tui-rs` was also discontinued.
 Also, the complexity of maintaining Ratatui, not to offend, can't be compared to that of maintaining a project like Ladybird.

 You can easily see that there will never be a chance for the community to create a strong fork of Ladybird unless a company decides to invest serious engineering resources in it.

+### Forks are not resistance

+Forking gives users a legal escape hatch, but public pull requests give the community a visible place to resist the project's direction.

+If an unpopular feature lands upstream, sure, someone can fork the project and remove it.
+But in practice, most users will continue to follow the main project.
+The fork will have no brand, no distribution, no update pipeline, and probably no team.

+A public contribution process is not only about adding code.
+It is also about contesting code, proposing reverts, and forcing a public discussion around technical decisions.
+Without that, the community can still talk, but it has much less leverage where it actually matters: upstream.

 ## Was closing public PRs the only option?